 HMCTS provides victims, witnesses and their families with separate waiting areas and court seats away from defendants and their families during the trial.
 They also ensure that:

 - any special measures for vulnerable and intimidated victims and witnesses are maintained while in court

 - the wait prior to giving evidence is no longer than two hours (see The Witness Charter, Standard 13)

 - an information point is provided in the court for victims to be updated on their case while it is being heard

 HMCTS has specific procedural obligations towards very young witnesses at all stages of the court process.

-For further information see Justice – Her Majesty’s Courts and Tribunals Service (HMCTS).
+For further information see Justice – His Majesty’s Courts and Tribunals Service (HMCTS).